ocfox/vaultix/doc/option-secrets.md

 + type: u32
 + default: 0

-Since nix attrset has no order, this is for explicitly set the insert sequence of these content.
+Since Nix attribute sets are inherently unordered, this mechanism explicitly defines the insertion sequence of content elements.

+When multiple entries coexist in the same insertion attribute set:

-These RECOMMENDED to be different in same `insert` attrset, the smaller one will be inserted first.
++ Ordering Recommendation: Distinct numerical priorities should be assigned to each entry.
+Entries with smaller `order` values will be inserted first.

-If all order in a `insert` section not set, it expected to follow the alphabetical order of attrset names.
++ Default Behavior: If no priorities are specified within an `insert`, elements will follow alphabetical ordering based on their attribute names.

 ### content
 + type: string